Latest:

 Read more

-Featured - Home Small Shortliner
+Shortliner Featured - Home Small

 China Admits It’s Been Sanctioning U.S. Soybeans

-September 17, 2019September 18, 2019 Kristi Ruggles China, soybeans, trade
+September 17, 2019September 18, 2019 Kristi Ruggles trade, China, soybeans

 China newswire Xinhua revealed something interesting.
 It said Beijing “will allow Chinese businesses to purchase a certain amount of soybeans and pork from the United States.”
 The word “allow” is key.